Y0Coss/docs-fork/pages/manage_and_operate/iam/iam-tag-manager/guide.en-gb.md

 ### Managing Tags via the Control Panel

 You can manage your OVHcloud product tags either through the general tag management interface or through dedicated interfaces within the products.

 Tags are metadata in the form of key-value pairs added to OVHcloud resources, which can be used in IAM policies or for resource categorization.

 #### Tag Manager

-The Tag Manager is the menu that allows you to manage your tags across all your OVHcloud products in a transverse manner.
+**Tag Manager** is the interface that allows you to manage your tags across all your OVHcloud products in a transverse manner.

-This menu is accessible in the `Identity, Security & Operations`{.action} menu under the `Identity and Access Management`{.action} section.
+To access it, go to the `Identity, Security & Operations`{.action} menu, then click `Tag Management`{.action} under the `Identity and Access Management` section.

-The menu displays all the tags currently placed on your resources.
+The page displays all the tags currently placed on your resources.

 ![Tag Manager](images/tag-manager-01.png){.thumbnail}

-For each tag, the dashboard lists the number of resources associated with this tag as well as the type of tag.
+For each tag, the dashboard shows the number of resources associated with this tag and the type of tag.

 There are three types of tags:

-- Custom tag: Created and managed by you.
+- Custom: Created and managed by you.
-- Predefined tag: Created by OVHcloud, assigned to resources by you.
+- Predefined: Created by OVHcloud, you are responsible for assigning this type of tag to your resources.
-- System tag: Created and automatically assigned by OVHcloud to your resources (cannot be deleted).
+- System: Created and automatically assigned by OVHcloud to your resources (cannot be deleted).

 Unassigned predefined tags and system tags do not appear by default and must be displayed via the `Quick filters`{.action} button.